Lot's daughters

-The daughters of the biblical patriarch Lot appear in chapter 19 of the Book of Genesis, in two connected stories.
+The daughters of the biblical patriarch Lot appear in chapter 19 of the Book of Genesis in two connected stories.
 In the first, Lot offers his daughters to a Sodomite mob; in the second, his daughters have sex with Lot without his knowledge to bear him children.

 Only two daughters are explicitly mentioned in Genesis, both unnamed.
-However, the Hebrew midrash (interpretation) The Book of Jasher describes another daughter by the name of Paltith, who is burned to death by the Sodomites for breaking their law against giving charity to foreigners.
+However, the midrashic Sefer HaYashar describes another daughter by the name of Paltith, who is burned to death by the Sodomites for breaking their law against giving charity to foreigners.
 The story of Lot offering his daughters to the Sodomites is also found in surahs 11 and 15 of the Quran, although there is no mention of the rape of Lot.

 In the Book of Genesis

 In Genesis 19, Lot shows hospitality to two angels who arrive in Sodom, and invites them to stay the night at his house.
 However, the men of the city gather around the house and demand that Lot hand over his guests so they can "know them".
 Lot admonishes them for their wickedness, and offers the mob his two virgin daughters instead.
 When the mob refuses Lot's offer, the angels strike them with blindness, and then warn Lot to leave the city before it is destroyed.

 Verse 14 states that Lot has sons-in-law, "which married his daughters".
 This seems to contradict the earlier statement that his daughters were virgins.
 According to the NIV translation, these men were only "pledged to marry" his daughters.
 Robert Alter suggests that the reference in verse 15 to "your two daughters who remain with you" indicates that Lot's two virgin daughters left the city with him, but that he had other, married daughters who stayed behind with the sons-in-law.

 The King James Version (KJV) and the New Revised Standard Version (NRSV) describe the older surviving daughter as "the firstborn", while the Contemporary English Version (CEV) uses "the older".

 During the escape from Sodom, Lot's wife turns into a pillar of salt.
 Lot and his daughters take shelter in Zoar, but afterwards go up into the mountains to live in a cave.
 Concerned for their father having descendants, one evening, Lot's eldest daughter gets Lot drunk and has sex with him without his knowledge.
 The following night, the younger daughter does the same.
 They both become pregnant; the older daughter gives birth to Moab, while the younger daughter gives birth to Ammon.